cliffordcarnmo/subject/README.md

 export PATH=$PATH:~/subject/maven/bin
 ```

-If run a distribution other than Ubuntu Linux, consult you distribution documentation on how to permanently add environment variables.
+If you run a distribution other than Ubuntu Linux, consult you distribution documentation on how to permanently add environment variables.

 **Logout and login again for these changes to be activated.**